Frequently Asked Questions About Buffalo Bill’s Cody Yellowstone

 I’m really fortunate in that I get to visit with lots of folks as they come through Buffalo Bill’s Cody Yellowstone.
 It’s funny, though, how many people ask the same questions!
 So I thought I’d run down some of the more frequently asked questions and give you the answers, so you’ll be in the know when you come to visit!

-– Answer: It’s 53 miles from Cody to the East Entrance in Yellowstone.
-However, once you get into the Park, you don’t run into any services until you get to Fishing Bridge, which is another 27 miles.
+It’s 53 miles from Cody to the East Entrance in Yellowstone.
+However, once you get into Yellowstone National Park, you don’t run into any services until you get to Fishing Bridge, which is another 27 miles.
 So don’t expect to just get in the entrance to the Park and be greeted by a friendly Yogi-type bear… you’ll have a ways to go before you can stop for a meal and a tank of gas!

 shop downtown; learn about the history of this region at places like the Cody Dug Up Gun Museum, the Cody Murals, the Buffalo Bill Historical Center, the Buffalo Bill Dam Visitor Center, and the Heart Mountain Relocation Camp; go mountain biking; take a trolley tour; hike a trail in the Shoshone National Forest; fish the Shoshone River with a seasoned guide; take a horseback trail ride; the list goes on and on!